-Definition: Recurring Expenses are any expenses that need to be paid/received on a current basis.
+Definition: Recurring Items are any items that need to be paid/received on a current basis.
 This can be set up either per Statement or per Booking.
-The value indicated in this section has to be NEGATIVE as it is a COST.
+The value indicated in this section as an EXPENSE has to be NEGATIVE as it is a COST.
 All the other Items have to a POSITIVE amounts since they are recurring incomes.

 Examples: Gardening Services - Netflix Subscriptions - Fixed Monthly Cleaning costs.

-Keep in mind that when you create a Recurring Expense, this is a cost for the Recipient that does NOT come directly from a reservation.
-Therefore, you will need to assign the exact same amount as a cost/income to another Recipient, otherwise nobody will be earning the amount.
+Keep in mind that when you create a Recurring Item, this is a cost/income for the Recipient that does NOT come directly from a reservation.
+Therefore, you will need to assign the exact same amount as a cost/income to another Recipient to balance it out.

 To explain this, let me give you another example.

 Fixed Monthly Cleaning Costs for the Rental Agency.
-Let’s say they pay a fixed per Rental per Month of 200€ to the Cleaning Agency, and these cleanings are not related to the reservations directly, so there are cleanings despite not having bookings.
+Let’s say they pay a fixed per Rental per Month of 200€ to the Cleaning Agency, and these cleanings are not related to the reservations directly, so there are also cleanings despite not having any Bookings.

 In this case, you will do the following with the Strategies:

-- In the Strategy of the Rental Agency, add a Recurring Expense of -200€ (select the Rentals to which this applies) as a Fixed per Statement.
+In the Strategy of the Rental Agency, add a Recurring Expense of -200€ as a Fixed per Statement.

-The Check-in Fee of 20€ is paid by the Rental Owner, meaning it is not directly charged to the guest as a separate Fee so it’s NOT stated in the Reservation.
+The Check-in Fee of 20€ is paid by the Rental Owner, meaning it is not directly charged to the guest as a separate Fee so it’s NOT included in the Reservation/Booking Breakdown.

 In this case, you will do the following: